Skip to content

 4. Click **Deploy Cluster**.
 You should be redirected to the Instant Clusters page after a few seconds.

-## Step 2: Clone the SLURM demo into each Pod
+## Step 2: Clone demo and install SLURM on each Pod

 To connect to a Pod: